Top 5 Escape-Proof Maine Coon Harnesses

 The best cat harness for Maine Coons are ones that are made of durable material that sits comfortably against your cat’s body.

-Maine Coons are extremely powerful and strong, therefore they should only be put in high-quality durable cat harnesses that are built to withstand their strength.
+Maine Coons are strong, therefore they should only be put in high-quality durable cat harnesses that are built to withstand their strength.

 Lightweight